 In order to process data generated by smart devices in a cloud environment, the data must be transmitted from the devices to the cloud in an efficient and scalable manner.
 The communication between cloud applications and the devices is essentially based on events, which suggests that the traditional request/response approach is not appropriate.
 For example, when using requests and responses, a device requiring real time control has to poll the applications continuously.
 Continuous polling increases the latency and network traffic.
 Transmission of events is well supported by publish-subscribe messaging[2] where a publisher makes information available to subscribers in an asynchronous fashion.
 Over time Publish-Subscribe messaging has emerged as a distributed integration paradigm for deployment of scalable and loosely coupled systems.
 Subscribers have the ability to express their interest in an event, or a pattern of events, and are subsequently notiﬁed of any event, generated by a publisher, which matches their registered interest.
 An event is asynchronously propagated to all subscribers that registered interest in that given event and subscribers.
 Publish-Subscribe messaging decouples the message producers and consumers in the dimensions of time, space and synchronization.
 The decoupling favors the scalability of the message producing and consuming systems.
 Because of these features, publish-subscribe messaging is being proposed as a good fit for connecting smart devices to cloud applications.

 Topic based and content based are two different widely used schemes of pub-sub systems.
 In topic based systems the messages are published to topics which are identified by keywords.
 The consumers subscribe to topics and receive messages coming to these topics.
 In content based systems the consumers subscribe to messages based on the properties of the messages.
-This means the content of each message has to be examined at the broker to select a consumer among possibly a large set of consumers.
-Because of the simple design of topic based brokers, they scale very well compared to content based brokers and introduces less overhead.
+This means the content of each message has to be examined at the middleware to select a consumer among possibly a large set of consumers.
+Because of the simple design of topic based middleware, they tend to scale well compared to content based brokers and introduces less overhead.

-We can assume that for all our devices, data is sent to cloud as a stream of events.
-It is important to process the data as a stream without storing it, to achieve real time processing guarantees.
-Parallel processing of events coming from a single source can help to reduce the latency in most applications as well.
-The ability to connect large number of devices creates a need for a scalable infrastructure to process the data.
-Distributed event processing engines (DSPEs) are a good fit for such requirements.
-A DSPE abstracts out the event delivery, propagation and processing semantics and greatly simplify the real time algorithm development.
-Also a DSPE can act as a messaging fabric that can distribute data to other data sinks like databases, file systems etc.; for batch processing and archival purposes, after some pre-processing of the data.
+We envision a cloud based data intensive computing architecture where stream based real time analysis and batch analysis are combined together to form a rich infrastructure for sensor applications.
+We propose Cloud DIKW (Data, Information, Knowledge, Wisdom) based architecture for sensor data analysis in the cloud.
+The high level DIKW view of the system is shown in Figure 1.